Skip to Content

 Instructions

 • Add a bit of oil to a frying pan over medium high heat.
-Cook the onion until it turns translucent, about 1-2 minutes.
+Cook 1 cup chopped onion until it turns translucent, about 1-2 minutes.

-• Add in the ground beef.
+• Add 1 lb ground beef.
 Break apart with a flat wood spatula and mix in with the onion.
 Cook until beef turns brown and is no longer pink.

-• Sprinkle the flour overtop and mix together.
+• Sprinkle 1 Tbsp all purpose flour overtop and mix together.

-• Add in the beans, grated carrot, pizza sauce, italian seasoning, garlic powder, dried oregano and parmeasn cheese.
+• Add 1 cup black beans, 1 grated carrot, 14 oz pizza sauce, ¼ cup parmesan cheese, 1 tsp italian seasoning, 1 tsp garlic powder, and ½ tsp dried oregano.
 Mix together and cook until it thickens, 1-2 minutes.

 • Preheat the broiler.
-Spread butter or cooking oil over the hamburger buns.
+Spread butter over both sides of 4 hamburger buns (there will be 8 pieces total).
 Broil the buns on the middle rack for 1-3 minutes on a baking sheet lined with parchment paper.
-Until it reaches your desired crispiness (we like our crispy!).
+Until it reaches your desired crispiness (we like ours crispy!).

 Recipe Notes: